alex-rimerman/Swarthmore-Athletic-Training/README.md

 # Our Notes
 * notes about what to do if error comes up "No module named 'flask' "
   * may need to switch interpreters/set up proper interpreters (figure out later)
+  * talked about at beginning of video, would happen when running `pip install -r requirements`